Short-term courses for exchange students (end of November 2020 to end of February 2021)

 Sweden is known for its cold, snowy and dark winters.
 Why then study there during that time?

 LiU’s winter courses will give you the perfect chance to study courses you are genuinely interested in.
 Most of our winter courses are part of LiU’s degree programmes, which ensures their high quality.
 They are taught in a truly multi-cultural and challenging environment including Swedish and international students.

-On the fun side of things, Linköping is notorious for its vibrant student life, while winter snow offers a variety of fun possibilities, including all kinds of winter sports.
+For what is more, Linköping offeres a vibrant student life, while winter snow offers a variety of fun possibilities, including all kinds of winter sports.
 More about what's there to do in Linköping in Visit Linköping’s site.

 Our Website for Incoming Exchange Students contains information about the following areas: